 I’m beginning to believe that things are about to get really ugly, all around the world.
 Why?
-Because throughout history, collectivism has proven to be highly destructive to humanity, to civil society—possibly the most destructive of any other ideology—and most collectivist thinking is premised upon geography, i.e., geographic location (as are governments, but that’s a whole-nother issue, a whole-nother discussion).
+Because throughout history, collectivism has proven to be highly destructive to humanity, to civil society—possibly the most destructive of any other factor—and most collectivist thinking is premised upon geography—i.e., geographic location (as are governments, but that’s a whole-nother discussion…).

 But proficient world travel, global satellite communication systems, the Internet, and related digital technologies have—or are quickly doing so—rendered geographic location irrelevant.
 Not only is this new reality quickly rendering the nation-state model of governance irrelevant and ineffective, but it is also enabling, or even prompting, a merging of myriad collectives—differing by race, or nationality, or religion, or what have you—into one another’s geographic habitats.

 In other words, we are all suddenly being forced to live together, to tolerate each other, regardless of our perceived differences…and this new reality doesn’t seem to be boding well with many.

 (Side Note: One thing that would help all of us at this point is to re-establish an appropriate degree of disconnectedness, about which I wrote—